Did You Know Gaming?: Content

 The site releases videos presenting trivia based on different franchises.
 Series which have been covered are Star Fox, Pikmin, Super Smash Bros.
 Metroid and many more.
 One specific series called Easter Egg Hunting looks at secrets and Easter Eggs found in games based on a particular show or in a specific game such as South Park, Doctor Who and Metal Gear Solid.

 VGFacts

 VGFacts is a sister website of Did You Know Gaming? which launched in March 2013 and also features gaming related trivia.
 Created in partnership with The Spriters Resource, the site features trivia covering thousands of games, series and consoles as well as articles discussing various topics, which even includes contributions from game publisher Konami.

-Episode list

-Each episode covers a specific franchise or game and is often narrated by a popular internet personality.
-There is the main Did You Know Gaming? series and other spin-offs such as VGFacts and Region Locked.